vishal-m25/Obsidian/zoho/java 11.md

 ### Dequeue interface
 - It is a **double-ended queue**
 - It supports insertion and deletion of elements on both the ends
-- It implements both stack and queue at the same time
+- It implements the features of both stack and queue at the same time

 | Type of Operation | First Element (Beginning of the `Deque` instance) | Last Element (End of the `Deque` instance) |
 | ----------------- | ------------------------------------------------- | ------------------------------------------ |